0chain/zboxcli/README.md

 * --remote path -- remote path where you want to store.
 It should start with "/"
 * --thumbnailpath -- Local thumbnail path of file to upload
 * --encrypt -- [OPTIONAL] pass this option to encrypt and upload the file
+* --commit -- [OPTIONAL] pass this option to commit the metadata transaction

 Command